WebAssembly/design/BinaryEncoding.md

 | target_table | `uint32*` | target entries that indicate an outer block or loop to which to break |
 | default_target | `uint32` | an outer block or loop to which to break in the default case |

 The `br_table` operator implements an indirect branch.
-It accepts one `i32` expression as input and branches to the block or loop at the given offset within the `target_table`.
+It accepts an optional value argument (like other branches) and an additional `i32` expression as input, and branches to the block or loop at the given offset within the `target_table`.
 If the input value is out of range, `br_table` branches to the default target.